Information about the course Entrepreneurship in Health and Life Sciences.

 The course provides an overview of the essential elements of entrepreneurship and innovation as well as a practical guidance for starting an innovative company in the field of Health and Life Sciences.
 Using an interactive approach, the course offers tools and the opportunity to develop a business case and aims to raise your interest in becoming a (life science) entrepreneur yourself.

-The course runs once a year and consists of two one-day sessions (09.30 – 17.00 hrs), with an interval of 6 weeks between the first and second day.
+The course runs once a year and consists of three half-day sessions (09.00 – 13.00 hrs), with interval of several weeks between the sessions.

 The course is a combination of lectures and workshops covering the essential components of entrepreneurship.
 Participants are encouraged to take up an assignment in small groups or individually, in the period between the two days of the course.
 The assignment will consist of working on a business case, which preferably (but not necessarily) is based on an opportunity/innovation from your own research (product, service, process etc.).